Art & Design

 As a joint project between North Carolina State University and IBM, I collaborated with a team of designers to develop solutions for a local nonprofit (Neighbor to Neighbor) working with at-risk youth in the Raleigh area.

-The scope of this project is to visualize the data behind the data of a Wikipedia page.
-Who creates and edits these pages?
-Who views them?
+Who creates and edits Wikipedia?
+Who views it?
 And, what does this tell us about the context of the information we so often take for granted?
-The following graphs each bring to life a different aspect of the data behind Wikipedia’s entry for “Imperialism,” so that we might be able to read the story between the lines.
+The following graphics bring to life different aspects of the data behind Wikipedia’s entry for “Imperialism,” so that we might be able to read the story between the lines.

 The United States of Diaspora

 This infographic is part of a project to both investigate the causes of immigration to the United States, and to better understand the people who choose to come here.

 Urban Segregation & Income Inequality – Raleigh, NC